Home

 The playful Northern Lion in Penang

-The Lion Dance liven up the street while I had Kuih Pie Tie (a Nyonya cup cake with savory ingredients) and Poh Piah on the seventh day of Chinese New Year "everybody birthday.
+The Lion Dance liven up the street while I had Kuih Pie Tie (a Nyonya cup cake with savory ingredients) and Poh Piah on the seventh day of Chinese New Year 'Everybody's Birthday'.

 It was so crowded, packed like sardines where the Northern Lion was practicing the steps how they were going to jump up and down the metal poles.